 - (i) the supply of a right to promulgate an advertisement by any medium of communication; and - (ii) the promulgation of an advertisement by means of any medium of communication. - or - (iii) any services which are supplied directly in connection with: - (a) land or any improvement thereto situated inside Malaysia; - (b) goods situated inside Malaysia at the time the services are performed; or - (c) securities or unit trusts traded in Malaysia or insurance contracts where the coverage relates to risk in Malaysia.

-17. For the purpose of subparagraph 16(c), the following table provides guidance in determining the tax treatment of the services provided to the customer ("contracting party") by the service provider:
+15. The following table provides guidance in determining the tax treatment of the services provided to the customer ("contracting party") by the service provider: